 - 1. Regulations Applying to All Forms of Credit Earned at Other Law Schools - a.
 ABA Approval.
 Credits must be earned at an ABA-approved law school or an ABA-approved program sponsored by an ABA-approved law school. - b.
 Minimum Credits at the Law School.
-J.D. students must earn a minimum of 43 credits (if 86 credits are required for graduation) or 42 credits (if 83 credits are required for graduation) at Mitchell Hamline to qualify for a J.D. degree from Mitchell Hamline School of Law.
+J.D. students must earn a minimum of 42 credits (if 83 credits are required for graduation) at Mitchell Hamline to qualify for a J.D. degree from Mitchell Hamline School of Law.
 Credits earned by legacy students at Hamline University School of Law or William Mitchell College of Law are considered Mitchell Hamline credits for purposes of this rule. - c.
 Computation of Credits.
 In most cases, Mitchell Hamline accepts the number of credits assigned by the school where the course was taken.
 Credits for courses taken at law schools on a quarter system are computed as follows: 1 quarter credit = 0.7 semester credit. - 2.
 Regulations Applying to Credits Earned While Visiting Another Law School - a.
 Advance Permission Required.
 A student may petition the Dean of Students for permission to visit away (subject to the credit limits below).
 For spring and fall visits away, approval will be granted only when there is a compelling reason.
 Compelling reasons include things such as: military commitment, caring for a dependent child or a parent, or employment relocation of a spouse or life partner.
 The circumstances giving rise to the need to visit must go beyond convenience, financial considerations, or a desire to network in a different geographical area after graduation. - b.
 Completed "Transfer of Credit" form required prior to enrolling in courses.
 Students who wish to receive credit for courses taken while visiting another law school must complete a Transfer Request Form prior to enrolling in courses.
-A student will not receive credit for a course that substantially duplicates work in a course previously taken at Mitchell Hamline or legacy schools (WMCL or HUSL). - c.
+A student will not receive credit for a course that substantially duplicates coursework for which the student has already earned credit. - c.
 Grades.
-All grades earned by Mitchell Hamline students who visit other law schools are noted on the transcript under a separate heading, but are not computed as part of the Mitchell Hamline grade point average or class rank (this applies even if the course is being taught by a Mitchell Hamline faculty member who is a visiting instructor at another law school).
-All courses taken must be letter graded unless the course description states that the course is offered only on a pass/fail basis.
-Credit is granted only when a grade of at least C (not C-) or its equivalent is earned.
+All grades earned by Mitchell Hamline students who visit other law schools are displayed on the transcript, but are not computed as part of the Mitchell Hamline grade point average or class rank.
+All courses taken must be letter graded and students must earn a grade of at least C (not C-) or its equivalent to receive transfer credit. - d.

-- d.
 Required Courses.
 All required classes (see Chapter Three, section 2) must be taken at Mitchell Hamline School of Law.
 No credit will be awarded for courses taken elsewhere that substantially duplicate Mitchell Hamline required courses. - e.
 Limits on Visiting Away.
-The following limits apply to students visiting other law schools: - (1) A maximum of 15 total credits earned at another school or schools may be applied to the Mitchell Hamline J.D. degree.
+The following limits apply to students visiting other law schools:

+- (1) A maximum of 15 total credits earned at another school or schools may be applied to the Mitchell Hamline J.D. degree.
 This includes credits earned: - While visiting another school during a fall or spring semester; and/or - While attending a summer or J-term study-abroad program offered by another law school.